PelleLille/hsl-docs/data.rst

 .. function:: Abort()

   Abort the current recipient without doing an additional action.
-This can be used with e.g. CopyMail.
+This can be used with e.g. :func:`CopyMail`.

   :return: doesn't return, script is terminated